 Resources are provided in Word, PDF, Powerpoint and/or design file formats at the end of each section and can be downloaded by clicking on the applicable link:

 All of the work and templates in this Toolkit are licensed under a Creative Commons Attribution-NonCommerical-ShareAlike 40.
 International License.
 This means programs and individuals interested in school-located vaccination are free to copy and redistribute the material in any medium or format, however you may not use the material for commercial purposes.
 You may also adapt it to meet your specific needs but you must make your new version available to others under the same license.
 Finally, reasonable attribution is also a key part of this Creative Commons license and we would love for you to spread the word that your materials are inspired by Shoo the Flu.
-On many of the materials we have included fine print language to this effect.
+We have included fine print language to this effect on many of the materials.

 Use on Light Backgrounds